 Anthesis quality traits mainly spikelet opening (SO), anther exertion (AE), percentage of anther dehiscence (AD), anther apical dehiscence length (ADL), apical dehiscence width (ADW), basal dehiscence length (BDL), basal dehiscence width (BDW), number of pollen grains per anther (PN), rate of pollen viability (PV), and pollen load on stigma (PLS) were observed and recorded using stereomicroscope with attached camera for four consecutive days starting from the day under severe drought (-60 kPa) until the third days after re-watering.
 Five samples per replication per treatment were collected for each parameter.
 Mature anthers from spikelets were collected about one hour before anthesis.
 Collected anthers were placed in a drop of 1% lodine Potassium lodide (IKI) solution on a glass slide and squashed with a narrow scalpel to disperse the pollen grains.
 The number of pollen grains were observed under stereomicroscope and counted using the ImageJ software.
-The percentage of viable and sterile pollen grains were counted based on the IKI staining pattern with the dark red coloured (viable) and non-coloured (non-viable) following Prasad et al., (2006).
-Percentage of pollen viability (PV) was then calculated using the following formula;
+The percentage of viable and sterile pollen grains were counted based on the IKI staining pattern with the dark red coloured (viable) and non-coloured (non-viable) following Prasad et al. (2006).
+Percentage of pollen viability (PV) was then calculated using the following formula:

+Pollen viability(%) = $$\frac{number \text{ of viable pollen grains}}{total number of pollen grains} \times 100$$

-Pollen viability (%) = $$\frac{number\ of\ viable\ pollen\ grains}{total\ number\ of\ pollen\ grains}\ x\ 100$$ on the length of filament exserted from the spikelet.
-Anther dehiscence quality (i.e. ADL, ADW, BDL, and BDW) were measured based on the length and width of anther opening at the apical and basal part of the thecae following Matsui et al. (2005).
+Next, spikelets located at the upper rachis branches of panicle were collected during anthesis and immediately observed under stereomicroscope.
+The length of SO was measured as a distance between lemma and palea opening.
+Anther exsertion (AE) was measured based on the length of filament exserted from the spikelet.
+Anther dehiscence quality (i.e., ADL, ADW, BDL and BDW) were measured based on the length and width of anther opening at the apical and basal part of the thecae following Matsui et al. (2005).
 In addition, about 15 spikelets were collected and immediately weight during anthesis period (between 10.00 am to 12.00 pm) for the determination of spikelet fresh weight (SFW).
-Collected spikelets were then oven-dried at 70°C for 48 hours.
+Collected spikelets were then oven-dried at 70°C for 48 h.